 Requisition Number:

-The intern will work with the project director to code, analyze, interpret, and write up interview data for conference presentations and/or publication.
-The intern will have opportunities to learn about adolescent development, family relationships, and teen sexual health as well as how to conduct qualitative research.
+Intern's Responsibilities: The intern will collaborate with the project team to revise online curriculum materials and activities including videos and graphics, and analyze and write up qualitative feedback data on the program.
+The intern will have opportunities to learn about adolescent development, family-teen relationships, LGBTQ+ teen health and family communication, and sex education programs, as well program development and how to conduct qualitative research.

 Skills required: